plutus-community/docs/docs/Environment/Guides/cnodesync.md

-# How To: sync the Cardano Node
+# How To: sync the Cardano Node for Plutus Pioneer Program

 ## Introduction